ednusi/MatPy/documentation/Introduction.rst

 Thank you for deciding to check out this library!

-This is a bunch of modules that will be combined to a package soon.
+This package is designed for effective and speedy **materials analysis**.

-They are created for effective and speedy **materials analysis**.
+To get started, import the intelligent_materials package and ensure that you have all of the necessary dependencies.
+A full-fledged dependency package is coming soon.

 Included are:
 Graph Suite (graph_suite.py), Material Analytics (material_analytics.py), and Optimization Suite (optimization_suite.py).